Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 We can display the columns of the `author` table by running `d author` which will show `id` and `name`.

+Now that we've confirmed the migration, we want to make sure we commit and push the changes we made to Github.
+Pushing our changes to Github will trigger our application to re-deploy.

 ## Set Environment Variables in Render